leonlafa/npm-typescript-module-template/README.md

 ## THIS PROJECT IS WIP!

-A template for publishing your TyeScript projects to NPM.
+A template for publishing your TypeScript projects to NPM.

 ## Was this template useful?